Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Methods

+The quality of the approximations of the linear model in Eq.~\eqref{eq:linModel} using MPS is controlled by bond dimension $\beta$.
+As mentioned above the number of parameters grow quadratically with $\beta$ and linearly with the number of pixels.
+This results in a scenario where the MPS approximation works best for smaller images.
+This is the case in existing MPS based image analysis methods, where almost always the input image is about $32\times 32$px~\citep{stoudenmire2016supervised,efthymiou2019tensornetwork,han2018unsupervised} and bond dimensions are $<50$.
+For larger input data and smaller bond dimensions, the necessary spatial structure of the images to perform reasonable approximations of decisions rules might not be retained.
+And lack of spatial pixel correlation can be detrimental to downstream tasks; more so when dealing with complex structures encountered in medical images.
+We propose to alleviate this by using a patch-based approach.
 The issue of loss in spatial pixel correlation is not alleviated with MPS as it operates on flattened input images.
 MPS with higher bond dimensions could possibly allow interactions between all pixels but the quadratic increase in number of parameters with the bond dimension $\beta$, working with higher bond dimensions can be prohibitive.

 To address this issue, we apply MPS on small non-overlapping image regions.
 These smaller patches can be flattened with less severe degradation of spatial correlation.
 Similar strategy of using MPS on small image regions has been used for image classification using tensor networks in~\citep{raghav2020tensor}.
 This is also in the same spirit of using convolutional filter kernels in CNNs when the kernel width is set to be equal to the stride length.
 This formulation of using MPS on regions of size $K\times K$ with a stride equal to $K$ in both dimensions results in the strided tensor network formulation, given as